VakhoKontridze/VCore/Documentation/CLEAN Networking/URLSession Examples.md

 #### Data Processing

-The following method aims to extract a nested JSON representation and map it back to `Data` as if no nesting ever took place.
+The following method aims to extract a nested JSON representation and map it back to `Data` as if no nesting ever took place:

 ```swift
 func processURLSessionData(